koslib/ga-dtfy/README.md

 The example workflow file can be found also [here](.github/workflows/example.yml) which you can add into your GA config.

+> Note: an empty (blank-string) response but no error is a good sign!
+The scan has been triggered!

 # Config

 This Github Action requires two secrets set in your repository: